 The Lighting Equipment

 So there you have it!
 Your super easy food photography lighting set up with just one light and a piece of foam core!
-Next post I’ll show you the side light with a 3/4 view shot on a table.
+Check out this post where I show you the side light with a ¾ view shot on a table.

 If you like this post, please share it and don’t miss another one by signing up below – Happy Shooting!